martinjc/strava-data-python/readme.md

 # Strava Data Python

-Tools for authenticating with the Strava API, downloading your activity data, and generating beautiful visualizations.
+Tools for authenticating with the Strava API, downloading your activity data, and generating visualizations.

 ## Features